 “Science and everyday life cannot and should not be separated” – Rosalind Franklin

-At Atherton we aim to foster an enquiring mind and provide students with the skills needed to understand the world around them.
+In science we aim to foster an enquiring mind and provide students with the skills needed to understand the world around them.
 We cannot predict what the future will bring for our pupils, but the curriculum is designed to teach pupils to evaluate evidence, form reasoned opinions based on evidence and make informed ethical decisions that are becoming ever more prevalent in today’s technological world.
 Whatever the future dictates in the lifetime of our pupils, whether it be climate change, genetic technologies, immunology, artificial intelligence, or some, as yet, unknown scientific concern, the skills and understanding developed through our science curriculum will provide a solid base for our pupils to evaluate evidence and provide solutions.

 The design of the science curriculum follows the National Curriculum for KS3 and KS4.
 It is taught through the development of 5 Big Ideas: